 There is no overarching theoretical model to aptly account for transition processes and their determinants in all their complexity (Feij 1998).
-Assuming that in a meritocratic education system achievement should be the key factor for status attainment, it can be held plausible that differences in social status are perceived as justified as long as they can be attributed to individual performance.
-In such a system, schools (i.e. institutions of formal education) play an eminent role inasmuch as they are looked upon to provide and certify skills and competencies (Fend 1981, Titze 2000).
+If we assume that achievement should be the key factor for status attainment in a meritocratic education system, it would seem plausible that differences in social status are perceived as justified as long as they can be attributed to individual performance.
+In such a system, schools (i.e., institutions of formal education) play a crucial role inasmuch as they are looked upon to provide and certify skills and competencies (Fend 1981, Titze 2000).
 Thus, (compulsory) school becomes a "distributor of life chances" (Schelsky 1956), as it signals to the institutions of further education and training (by means of grades, certificates etc.) the skills a given individual has acquired.
-Based on this, TREE employs an extended strains and resources approach to account for education and employment careers in terms of the complex interaction of factors at the individual, organisational/institutional and societal level (see for instance Vondracek, 1990).
+Within a general framework of life course research (Baltes 1990, Blossfeld & von Maurice 2011, Fend et al. 2009), TREE employs an extended strains and resources approach to account for education and employment careers in terms of the complex interaction of factors at the individual, organisational/institutional and societal level (see, for instance, Vondracek, 1990).
 This makes TREE attractive to researchers from a wide range of academic fields (sociology, psychology, educational sciences, economics etc.).

-The concepts and scales applied in the TREE surveys so far refer to sociological theories of status reproduction, on one hand (Bourdieu 1977, 1982, Büchner 2003; for an overview on the current state of research see Maaz, Hausen, McElvany et al. 2006).
+The concepts and scales that have been applied so far in the TREE surveys refer to sociological theories of status reproduction (Bourdieu 1977, 1982, Büchner 2003; for an overview of the current state of research, see Maaz, Hausen, McElvany et al. 2006).
 These theories model the effects of social origin on educational decisions at each interface of the education system.
-On the other hand, there is the distinction introduced by Boudon between primary and secondary inequality (Boudon 1974, Blossfeld & Shavit 1993, Breen & Goldthorpe 1997, Baumert & Schümer 2002, Ramseier & Brühwiler 2003).
+Moreover, TREE employs the distinction introduced by Boudon between primary and secondary effects of social inequality (Boudon 1974, Bloss-feld & Shavit 1993, Breen & Goldthorpe 1997, Baumert & Schümer 2002, Ramseier & Brühwiler 2003).
 According to this concept, every curricular decision along an educational pathway tends to reinforce existing social inequalities.

-In the fields of psychology and educational sciences, TREE draws on developmental theories that deal with educational and occupational socialisation (Heinz 1984, Ulich 1991) as well as with the ways youths cope with, in Bronfenbrenner (1979) words, "ecological transitions".
+From the fields of psychology and educational sciences, TREE draws on developmental theories that deal with educational and occupational socialisation (Heinz 1984, Ulich 1991) as well as with the ways youths cope with, in Bronfenbrenner (1979) words, "ecological transitions".
 Other concepts used to explain educational pathways derive from theories of self-concept (Greve 2000, Eccles, Vida & Barber 2004), stress (Semmer 1997), well-being (Hascher 2004, Fischer 2006) and critical life events (Filipp 1995).

-In regard to the transition from lower to upper secondary education, TREE also leans on theories of occupational choice (Herzog, Neuenschwander & Wannack 2004).
-Analysis of upper secondary level education (VET) pathways draws on theories from work psychology (Buunk, de Jonge, Ybema et al. 1998, Semmer & Dauwalder 1999, Semmer & Udris 2004).
+With regard to the transition from lower to upper secondary education, TREE also leans on theories of occupational choice (Herzog, Neuenschwander & Wannack 2004).
+The analysis of upper secondary education (VET) pathways draws on theories from work psychology (Buunk, de Jonge, Ybema et al. 1998, Semmer & Dauwalder 1999, Semmer & Udris 2004).
 These theories are also employed for the analysis of post-compulsory certification, for the purpose of which we have added further dimensions.
-When it comes to analysing labour market entry, TREE relies on concepts and instruments used by classical human capital theory (Becker 1964), signal(ling) theory (Spence 1973), theory of discrimination (Becker 1957/1971, Arrow 1994) as well as school-to-work transition models based on labour market economics (OECD 2000, Ryan 2001).
+When it comes to analysing labour market entry, TREE relies on concepts and instruments used by classical human capital theory (Becker 1964), signal(ling) theory (Spence 1973), the theory of discrimination (Becker 1957/1971, Arrow 1994) as well as school-to-work transition models based on labour market economics (OECD 2000, Ryan 2001).